xl0/lovely-docs/doc_db/sveltejs-sveltekit/best-practices/accessibility/digest.md

 });
 ```

 The `goto` function accepts a `keepFocus` option to preserve the currently-focused element instead of resetting focus.
-Ensure the focused element still exists after navigation.

 ## Language attribute
 Set the `lang` attribute on the `<html>` element in `src/app.html` for correct assistive technology pronunciation:
 ```html
 <html lang="de">
 ```

-For multi-language content, use the server-side `handle` hook to set `lang` dynamically:
+For multi-language content, use the server handle hook to set `lang` dynamically:
 ```html
 <!-- src/app.html -->
 <html lang="%lang%">